CHILD SAFETY

 These medicines should either be removed from the house (if no one needs them) or moved to a locked cabinet with the highest level of security:

-- Diabetes medications — glipizide, glibenclamide.
-One tablet can cause potentially fatal hypoglycemia in a child.
+• Diabetes medicines — glipizide, glibenclamide.
+One tablet can cause potentially fatal hypoglycaemia in a child.

-- Iron tablets — this surprises many parents, but iron poisoning is one of the most dangerous poisonings in children.
-A few tablets of an iron supplement can cause gastrointestinal hemorrhage.
+• Iron tablets — this surprises many parents, but iron poisoning is one of the most dangerous poisonings in children.
+A few iron supplement tablets can cause gastrointestinal haemorrhage.

-- Eye and nose drops with imidazoline — e.g., naphazoline, tetryzoline.
-Swallowing a few milliliters can cause drowsiness, bradycardia, and a drop in blood pressure in a child.
+• Eye and nose drops with imidazoline — e.g., naphazoline, tetryzoline.
+Swallowing a few millilitres can cause drowsiness, bradycardia, and a drop in blood pressure in a child.

 Medicines Requiring Special Supervision